...

 3. Renovation or refurbishment

-Many investors use bridging finance to buy a property, renovate it quickly and then sell or remortgage.
+Most investors will use bridging finance to buy a property, quickly renovate it and then sell or remortgage.

 4. Development exit finance

-If you’ve been building or developing and need time to finish and sell, a bridging loan can “bridge” the gap until long-term funding is secured.
+If you are building or developing and need the time to finish and sell, a bridging loan from Goldhill Finance can help to “bridge the gap” until longer-term funding has been secured.

 5. Business cashflow

-Sometimes businesses need short-term funds secured against property assets, bridging loans can be a solution.
+We understand that businesses sometimes need short-term funds secured against property assets, bridging loans can provide you with this solution.

-Before committing, run the numbers through a 500k bridging loan calculator.
+Before you commit to a bridging loan, we advise that you run the numbers through our bridging loan calculator.

 • Fees and arrangement costs

-Then they show you how high the interest and total cost might be.
+Our calculator will then show you what the interest and total costs might be.

 Below itemises the borrowing of £500K on a bridging loan: